Brain and spinal cord tumors are masses of abnormal cells in the brain or spinal cord that have grown out of control.

 The brain is protected by the skull.
 Likewise, the spinal cord is protected by the bones (vertebrae) of the spinal column.

 The main areas of the brain include the cerebrum, cerebellum, and brain stem.
-Each of these parts has a special function.
+Each part has a special function.

 Cerebrum: The cerebrum is the large, outer part of the brain.
-It has 2 hemispheres (halves) and controls reasoning, thought, emotion, and language.
+It is divided into left and right hemispheres (halves) and controls reasoning, thought, emotion, and language.
 It is also responsible for planned (voluntary) muscle movements (throwing a ball, walking, chewing, etc.) and for taking in and interpreting sensory information such as vision, hearing, smell, touch, and pain.

 Brain stem: The brain stem is the lower part of the brain that connects to the spinal cord.
 It contains bundles of very long nerve fibers that carry signals controlling muscles and sensation or feeling between the cerebrum and the rest the body.
 Special centers in the brain stem also help control breathing and the beating of the heart.
-Also, most cranial nerves (which carry signals directly between the brain and the face, eyes, tongue, mouth, and some other areas) start in the brain stem.
+Also, most cranial nerves (described below) start in the brain stem.

-Spinal cord: The spinal cord has bundles of very long nerve fibers that carry signals that control muscles, sensation or feeling, and bladder and bowel control.
+Spinal cord: The spinal cord is made up of bundles of very long nerve fibers that carry signals related to muscle control, sensation or feeling, and bladder and bowel control.

 The brain and spinal cord have many kinds of tissues and cells, which can develop into different types of tumors.

-Neurons (nerve cells): These are the most important cells in the brain.
-They transmit chemical and electric signals that determine thought, memory, emotion, speech, muscle movement, sensation, and just about everything else that the brain and spinal cord do.
-Neurons send these signals through their nerve fibers (axons).
-Axons in the brain tend to be short, while those in the spinal cord can be as long as several feet.
+Neurons (nerve cells): These are the cells in the brain that help determine thought, memory, emotion, speech, muscle movement, sensation, and just about everything else that the brain and spinal cord do.

 Unlike many other types of cells that can grow and divide to repair damage from injury or disease, neurons in the brain and spinal cord largely stop dividing about a year after birth (with a few exceptions).
 Neurons do not usually form tumors, but they are often damaged by tumors that start nearby.